Why Pigmentation Is A Top Skin Concern In Australia – a-beauty

 How to prevent pigmentation

 Treating pigmentation can be costly and timely (not to mention pigmentation is likely to keep reappearing if you don’t take preventative measures) so it’s always best to try and prevent pigmentation in the first place.
-“Sun exposure is the main risk factor for hyperpigmentation, triggering its appearance, worsening and persistence.
-No treatment plan is complete without a broad-spectrum sunscreen,” says Dr Squire.

 “High-factor sunscreen has been shown to reduce melasma severity by 50%, and reduces its impact during pregnancy in more than 90% of people.”